d4ndox/mnp/README.md

   [PAYMENT_ID]
-		PAYMENT_ID is a 16 hex unique char to identidy the payment.
+		PAYMENT_ID is a 16 hex unique char to identify the payment.
 Returns an
 		integrated address.

   -a  --account [ACCOUNT]